Auto-Renew Let's Encrypt Free Certificates for Nginx on Linux

 directive of the existingserver

-blocks listen on port443
+blocks that listen on port443

 (replaceexample.com